The Dangers of Punishment and Corrections in Dog Training

 When you punish your dog, they learn that certain behaviors result in negative consequences.
 They might stop barking or growling in the moment, but they’re not understanding WHAT THEY SHOULD DO INSTEAD.

-Remember behaviors happen for a reason.
+Remember, behaviors happen for a reason.
 Especially big ones like the barking, lunging, growling, and snapping.
-Those reasons can span from excitement, to fear, to anxiety to stress.
-Your dog is displaying those big behaviors to communicate these feelings and to try to address them, either by getting closer to the trigger or to create distance from the trigger.
+Those reasons can span from excitement, to fear, to anxiety, to stress.
+Your dog is displaying those big behaviors to communicate these feelings and to try to address them, either by getting closer to the trigger or creating distance from it.

 By punishing your dog for growling in the moment, you’re suppressing their behavior, but failing to address the underlying emotion.